Socialist Party of Senegal

-There are currently about 1.2 million members in the Socialist Party of Senegal.

-The Socialist Party is a full member of the Socialist International.
+The Socialist Party of Senegal is a full member of the Socialist International.
+As of 2018, there were about 1.2 million party members.

 Political history

 The Socialist Party of Senegal was first created in 1958 right before Senegal gained independence.
 The Party was founded by Leopold Sedar Senghor and it was in power under him politically from 1960 to 1980.
 The Socialist Party of Senegal was initially known as the Senegalese Progressive Union (Union Progressiste Senegalaise, UPS).
 Senghor had founded the Senegalese Democratic Bloc in 1948 and in 1958 it merged with another political party to become the UPS.
 The UPS became the ruling party of Senegal in 1960 once independence was gained.
 The UPS officially was known as the Socialist Party of Senegal starting in 1976.

 When Senegal gained independence in 1960, Senghor was unanimously elected president to Senegal's new republic system.
-He was elected president on September 5, 1960.
+He was elected president on 5 September 1960.
 He had served in the French Constituent Assembly since 1945, therefore he already had political experience when elected president.
 In the early 1960s, there was a personal and political rivalry between President Senghor and Prime Minister Mamadoua Dia.
 In 1962, there was a coup attempt.
 Dia accepted blame and was sent to prison as a result.
 A new constitution took effect in 1963 and Senegal's parliamentary system became a centralized presidential system.
-In 1963 Senghor ran unopposed for president and consequently won.
+In 1963, Senghor ran unopposed for president and consequently won.
 By 1966, Senegal was considered a one-party state.
 This occurred because Senghor was running unopposed as president and the economic stability of Senegal began to fade.
 Senegal relied heavily on peanut-farming and this source of economic stability was in decline.
 Single-party rule prevented an overwhelming economic crisis and ensured social stability in Senegal, which was appealing to people in the country.
-However, in the 1990s, Senegal's status as a democracy was called into question because it seemed impossible to remove the Socialist Party of Senegal from office.
+In the 1990s, Senegal's status as a democracy was called into question because it seemed impossible to remove the Socialist Party of Senegal from office.